SAP-samples/abap-cheat-sheets/07_String_Processing.md

 [`NP`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogexp_strings.htm)
-(does not conform to pattern) in [comparison expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencomparison_expression_glosry.htm "Glossary Entry") to determine if a set of characters is contained in a string that matches a certain pattern.
-For the patterns, you can use the following special characters:
+(does not conform to pattern) in [comparison expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencomparison_expression_glosry.htm "Glossary Entry") to determine whether a set of characters is contained in a string that matches a particular pattern.
+You can use the following special characters as patterns:

 | Special Character | Details |
 |---|---|